Scholarships Available

 - Community involvement

-- Awarded to a Newaygo County resident
+To be awarded to a Newaygo County resident

 - Preference to adult applicants with financial need and pursuing a social work degree